-Kiosks are generally a mechanism for customers to access self-service information or transactions.
-Kiosk technologies may run on Android, iOS or Windows operating systems (OS).
-Kiosks may offer a single app or multiple applications for users.
+Kiosks launchers are generally a mechanism for customers to access self-service information or transactions.
+Kiosk technologies may run on Android, iOS, or Windows operating systems (OS), and offer either a single application or multiple applications for users.

-Android tablets can be converted into secure employee or customer kiosks by locking a device to kiosk mode – an Android configuration state that limits a user experience to one or more apps that are generally pinned to full-screen mode.
-Android kiosk mode can be applied to virtually any touch-enabled Android device.
-This gives organizations the flexibility to deploy the right hardware for a given use case.
+You can convert android tablets into secure employee or customer kiosks by locking a device to kiosk mode – an Android configuration state that limits a user experience to one or more play store apps that are generally pinned to full-screen mode.
+You can apply android kiosk mode to virtually any touch-enabled Android device.
+This gives organizations the flexibility to deploy the right hardware for any given use case.

 What is Android Kiosk Mode?

-Again, Android Kiosk Mode isn’t the same as an Android Kiosk hardware.
+It’s worth repeating: Android Kiosk Mode isn’t the same as Android Kiosk hardware.
 Android Kiosk Mode can include multi-app kiosk mode, where users can access a limited number of apps from the device home screen.
-It can also include single-app kiosk mode,where a single app is pinned to fullscreen mode from the moment a device starts up.
+It can also include screen pinning or single-app kiosk mode, where a single app is pinned to full-screen mode from the moment a device starts up.

-Kiosk mode configurations define the actions a user can and cannot take on a device.
+Kiosk mode system settings define the actions a user can and cannot take on a device.
 Generally,

 Kiosk Users CANNOT

 And kiosk mode configurations also include settings to:

 To learn more, we recommend Android Kiosk Mode vs. Kiosk Software: What’s the Difference?